chermdev/conventional-commits-setup/README.md

 # Guide to setup conventional commits on commit

-[TOC]

 ## What does conventional commits do?

 docs: [conventionalcommits.org](https://www.conventionalcommits.org)<br>

 ![conventional commits](./images/conventionalcommits.png)

-Validates the commit message format locally before pushing changes:
+Lightweight convention on top of commit messages.
+It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
+This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.

-Why Use Conventional Commits
+### Why Use Conventional Commits

 - Automatically generating CHANGELOGs.
 - Automatically determining a semantic version bump (based on the types of commits landed).
 - Communicating the nature of changes to teammates, the public and other stakeholders.
 - Triggering build and publish processes.
 - Making it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.

+### Commit message structure

 The commit message should be structured as follows: